 Under the LTIP, awards are granted annually in respect of the prior fiscal year to eligible participants based on a percentage of annual salary.
-The amount of the award (net of withholding obligations) is satisfied by issuing Shares from treasury which are held in trust by the LTIP trustee pursuant to the terms of the LTIP text.
+The amount of the award (net of withholding obligations) is satisfied by issuing Shares from treasury or cash (or a combination thereof) which are/is held in the custody of the LTIP custodian pursuant to the terms of the LTIP text.
 All awards issued pursuant to the LTIP are recorded as compensation expense.
 Previous grants are taken into account when considering new LTIP grants.

-Subject to the discretion of the CNCG Committee, onequarter of an employee's grant will vest on the Determination Date (defined as the first May 15th following the date that the Board approves the audited consolidated financial statements of the Corporation for the prior year).
+Subject to the discretion of the CNCG Committee, one-quarter of an employee's grant will vest on the Determination Date (defined as the first May 15th following the date that the Board approves the audited consolidated financial statements of the Corporation for the prior year).
 The remaining three-quarters of the grant will vest on November 30th following the second anniversary of the Determination Date.

-If a change of control occurs, all LTIP Shares held by the LTIP trustee in respect of unvested grants will vest immediately.
+If a change of control occurs, all LTIP Shares and/or cash held by the LTIP custodian in respect of unvested grants will vest immediately.
 LTIP participants are entitled to receive dividends on all Shares granted under the LTIP, whether vested or unvested.
-In most circumstances, unvested Shares held by the LTIP trustee for a participant will be forfeited if the participant resigns or is terminated for cause prior to the applicable vesting date, and those Shares will be cancelled by the LTIP trustee for no consideration.
-If a participant is terminated without cause, retires or resigns on a basis which constitutes constructive dismissal, the participant will be entitled to receive his or her unvested Shares pursuant to the regular vesting schedule under the LTIP.
+In most circumstances, unvested Shares and/or cash held by the LTIP custodian for a participant will be forfeited if the participant resigns or is terminated for cause prior to the applicable vesting date, and such Shares and/or cash will be cancelled/transferred to the Corporation, as applicable, by the LTIP custodian for no consideration.
+If a participant is terminated without cause, retires or resigns on a basis which constitutes constructive dismissal, the participant will be entitled to receive his or her unvested Shares and/or cash pursuant to the regular vesting schedule under the LTIP.

-The CNCG Committee has the authority to, among other things: (i) determine those individuals who will participate in the LTIP; (ii) determine the level of participation of each participant; and (iii) determine the time or times when ownership of the Shares will vest for each participant.
+The CNCG Committee has the authority to, among other things: (i) determine those individuals who will participate in the LTIP; (ii) determine the level of participation of each participant; and (iii) the time or times when ownership of the Shares and/or cash will vest for each participant.

-A participant is not entitled to transfer or assign any rights he or she has in any LTIP award or the Shares issuable thereunder held by the LTIP trustee.
+A participant is not entitled to transfer or assign any rights he or she has in any LTIP award or the Shares and/or cash issuable thereunder held by the LTIP Custodian.

-The LTIP provides that a maximum of 700,000 Shares will be authorized for issuance under the LTIP (such number representing approximately 6.7% of the Shares issued and outstanding as at the date hereof).
+The LTIP provides that a maximum of 700,000 Shares will be authorized for issuance under the LTIP (such number representing approximately 6.6% of the Shares issued and outstanding as at the date hereof).
 The number of Shares issued to insiders of the Corporation and its subsidiaries pursuant to the LTIP, together with the number of Shares issued to such persons pursuant to other compensation arrangements of the Corporation, within any one-year period, shall not exceed 10% of the then outstanding Shares.
 The total number of Shares issuable to any non-Director participant under the LTIP, together with any Shares reserved for issuance to such participant under any other equity compensation plan of K-Bro, shall not exceed 5.0% of the then issued and outstanding Shares at the date of the grant.
-As at December 31, 2017, 229,424 Shares have been issued under the LTIP plan and 470,576 Shares are available to be issued.
+As at December 31, 2018, (i) 280,858 Shares have been issued under the LTIP plan and 419,142 Shares are available to be issued, and (ii) no cash has been issued under the LTIP.